WRFan/ubuntu/README.md

 	Hahahahaha!

 Not funny.
 Besides, your stupid r8168 install package attempts to disable the r8169 driver if found.
 Github version does it too.
 What's that good for?
-Where am I going to find a r8169 driver.
+Where am I going to find a r8169 driver?
 Github?

 Github: